robinaanne-y/dining-backend/README.md

 # 🍽️ Dining App Backend

 This is a Laravel-powered backend API for a dining app.
 Customers can scan QR codes, browse menus, and place orders.
-Restaurant admins can manage menus, tables, and track orders through a dashboard.
+Restaurant owners can manage menus, tables, and track orders through a dashboard.

 ---

 ## 📌 Features

 - API endpoints for menu browsing, order creation, and status updates
-- Admin features for managing:
+- Owner features for managing:
   - Menu items (CRUD)
   - Restaurant tables and QR codes
   - Customer orders and fulfillment